EMEZYK/Psintagram/README.md

 ## General info

-The purpose of the project is to display a list of dog breeds and redirect to the wikipedia, to get more information about specific dog.
+The purpose of the project is to display a list of dog breeds with photos and to redirect to the wikipedia, to get more information about specific dog.

 Link to the project: https://emezyk.github.io/Psintagram/

 ## Technologies
 This project was craeted using the following technologies and platforms:
 * Angular
+* Typescript
 * Jasmine
+* Karma

 ## Setup
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.